umermaher/biometric-login-feature/README.md

 .setInvalidatedByBiometricEnrollment(true) ensures keys are invalidated if biometrics are added/removed

-Handles KeyPermanentlyInvalidatedException gracefully by regenerating keys
+Handles KeyPermanentlyInvalidatedException gracefully by regenerating key